albertattard/spring-boot-camp/docs/02-data/03-jpa.md

    }
    ```

-Classes that needs to be mapped with a table needs to be annotated with the [`@Entity`](https://docs.oracle.com/javaee/7/api/javax/persistence/Entity.html) annotation.
-Note that the above class only defines the properties, that match one-to-one with the table.
-The properties name matches the column names.
+Classes that need to be mapped with a table, need to be annotated with the [`@Entity`](https://docs.oracle.com/javaee/7/api/javax/persistence/Entity.html) annotation.
+Note that the above class only defines the properties and the properties name matches the table's column names.
 JPA uses [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) to minimise the amount of configuration required.

 Given that the table name (`offices`) is different from the class name (`OfficeEntity`), we need to specify the table name through the [`@Table`](https://docs.oracle.com/javaee/7/api/javax/persistence/Table.html) annotation, as shown next.